freebirdjs/freebird-base/docs/GadgetClass.md

 <a name="API_get"></a>
 ### .get(name)
-Getter to get the required information.
+Getter to get the information by the property `name`.

 **Arguments:**